richard-scryber/PaperworkDayDocs/docs/reference/binding/index.md

 ### Parentheses

 The library fully supports the use of parenthese '()' to encapsulate operations into discreet sets, and also to encapsulate values passed to function calls - 'parameters'.
+Nesting parentheses is supported to N number of levels.

 ### Storing results